Cats' Angels, Inc.

 Cats’ Angels volunteers also trap/neuter/release feral or stray cats in order to reduce overpopulation and decrease euthanasia at municipal shelters.
 It is also the purpose of our organization to increase public awareness of the pet overpopulation crisis and encourage early spaying and neutering.
-Please, remember that if you are feeding one un-spayed cat today and don't take action, you may have to feed twenty cats in a year.
+Please, remember that if you are feeding one un-spayed cat today and don't take action, you may have to feed over twenty cats in a year.

 If you have found an abandoned or sick cat